OntimizeWeb/docs/_docs/11-app-config.md

   - **endpoint:** the base path of the URL used in the remote bundles query.
   - **path:** bundle query method path.
 - **permissionsServiceType:** The service type used in the app by framework components that request data from server.
 You can specify Ontimize REST standard, Ontimize REST JEE or a custom implementation.
+  - **Not configured (by default):** if you do not configure or specify this parameter, the framework configures Ontimize REST JEE services.
   - **'OntimizePermissions'** string that configures Ontimize REST standard services.
-  - **'OntimizeEEPermissions':** string that configures Ontimize REST JEE services.
+  - **'OntimizeEEPermissions':** string that configures Ontimize REST JEE services and is the default value
   - **Custom class:** a service class reference that extends `OntimizePermissions` or `OntimizeEEPermissions` or implements the `IPermissionsService` interface.
 - **permissionsConfiguration:** permissions service configuration object.